 Lindsey Long Legs

-Hey there.
 Look up, way up!
 Meet Lindsey Long Legs as he strolls around the celebration site.
 Lindsey has been a long time supporter of the RBC Race for the Kids and BC Children's Hospital and we love to see what new character shows up each year.
-Lindsey is one of a kind and is definitely "High on Life'.
+Lindsey is one of a kind and is definitely "high on life'.
 Come see if you can shake his hand and take a picture.

 Fiddlin Frenzy - Lia Gronberg